neobotix/RL-DP5/README.md

 	`rosservice call /StopPositionController "{}"`

-Note 2: MoveIt package by default supports position interface, therefore it is a must to switch to position mode, while it is desired by the user to use MoveIt.
+Note 2: MoveIt package for this robot by default supports position interface, therefore it is a must to switch to position mode, while it is desired by the user to use MoveIt.

 If you have any questions, feel free to contact us at: ros@neobotix.de